The Malachite Casket (fairy tale): Plot

-When the old landlord dies, his son wants his mistress back.
-Flogger is angry at first, but when he hears of Tanyushka's beauty and comes to see her, he is smitten.
-He tries to court the girl, but Tanyushka is very cold with him.
-The landlord's son, the noble man named Turchaninov, finally comes for Flogger's wife.
-When Tanyushka catches his eye, he forgets about his mistress.
-He buys the Casket from her and offers it to Tanyushka, but she refuses.
-Turchaninov then claims that he wishes to marry the girl.
-She announces that she will only agree to the marriage if he shows her the Tsarina herself at the Malachite Room in Saint Petersburg.
+Then the Old Master dies, and his son wants his mistress back.
+Flogger is angry at first, and takes to heavy drinking with co-workers.
+Then when he lays eyes on Tanyushka's beauty, he is smitten, and tries to court the girl, but only comes to a business arrangement where he commissions Tanyushka to make an embroidered portrait of her likeness, only dressed in a tsarina's robe and gems.
+Flogger has a quarrel with the woman who is still his wife: he shows her the portrait of the one he says is his new beloved, but the wife insists it has to be some wealthy woman from outside, not a village woman within his reach.
+In turn, Flogger insults the woman for paying 2000 for jewels she cannot even wear, piquing the interest of the Young Master, who is a gem connoisseur and insists on buying them.
+He then sends for the portrait girl, to see for himself, and now it is the Young Master Turchaninov's turn to fall in love with Tanyushka, especially after he has her try on those very jewels.
+He proposes marriage which she Tanyushka at first laughs off, but when he persists, she agrees to on condition he shows her the Tsarina herself at the Malachite Room in Saint Petersburg.
 Turchaninov agrees.
 Dressed like a queen, Tanyushka arrives at the Palace, and walks directly to the Malachite Room.
 Tsarina enters the room, saying: "Now then, show me this high-handed maid".
-Upon hearing that Tanyushka frowns and says to Turchaninov: "What does this mean?
-I told ye to show me the Tsarina, and you've done it so as to show me to her. [...]
+Upon hearing that Tanyushka frowns and says to Turchaninov: "I told ye to show me the Tsarina, and you've done it so as to show me to her. [...]
 I don't want to see any more of ye".
 Adding that he is no match for her anyway, Tanyushka leans against the malachite wall and melts away.
-She is never seen again, but the Mistress of the Copper Mountain gets a twin—people see two maids in malachite robes.
+Her gems separate and are stuck in the wall but when Turchaninov tries to retrieve them, they turn into liquid drops in his clutches.
+Then he picks up the glass button.
+From it, Tanyushka could be seen as if staring out of a mirror.
+Turchaninov loses his wits and is financially ruined, his assets all mortgaged up.
+Tanyushka is never seen again, but people rumor that there is now a second double to the Mistress of the Copper Mountain in malachite dress.